Siroopfles/NovaPort/README.md

 #### Nova-FlowAsk
 *   **Role:** A specialized information retrieval and analysis agent.
 *   **Responsibilities:** Answers specific questions, analyzes code (read-only), explains concepts, or summarizes provided text/ConPort data when a Lead Mode or Orchestrator delegates this.
-Does not modify ConPort or project files (except for writing session summaries to `.nova/summary/` when tasked by Nova-Orchestrator).
+Does not modify ConPort or project files (except for writing session summaries to `.nova/summary/` or digests to `.nova/reports/digests/` when tasked by Nova-Orchestrator).

 ## Workflows (`.nova/workflows/`)
 Workflows are the backbone of standardized processes within Nova.
 *   **Location:** Stored in `.nova/workflows/`, further subdivided by the mode that primarily executes or owns the workflow (e.g., `.nova/workflows/nova-orchestrator/`, `.nova/workflows/nova-leadarchitect/`).
-*   **Format:** Markdown files detailing steps, actors, triggers, ConPort interactions, and expected deliverables.
+*   **Format:** Markdown files detailing steps, actors, triggers, ConPort interactions, expected deliverables, and failure scenarios.
 *   **Management:** Nova-LeadArchitect is responsible for the overall management of all workflow definitions, delegating file operations and ConPort `DefinedWorkflows` registration to Nova-SpecializedWorkflowManager.
 *   **Usage:** Modes (especially Orchestrator and Leads) consult these workflows to structure their phases and ensure correct steps and delegations are performed.